 CamCard gives users access to an expansive feature set for free, though there are some extra bonuses if you opt for a premium subscription, starting at $5 a month or $47 a year.

 If you work in a company that uses SalesForce or SugarCRM, ScanBizCards is the app you'll want to use.
-While you can use ScanBizCards for individual use, it is mostly geared for enterprises.
+While you can use ScanBizCards for individual use, it is mostly geared toward enterprises.

-When you have to deal with hundreds of business cards, you definitely do not want to be scanning those in one-by-one.
-You'll definitely need to check out Wantedly People, which allows you to scan in up to 10 business cards at a time.
+When you have to deal with hundreds of business cards, you definitely do not want to be scanning those in one by one.
+For that, you'll need to check out Wantedly People, which allows you to scan in up to 10 business cards at a time.

 The best part about how Wantedly handles batch scanning is that you don't even need to lay out the cards in a certain way for it to pick them up.
 Just have them all scattered on a flat surface, tap the button, and Wantedly handles the rest.
 The app utilizes OCR tech and artificial intelligence to analyze and detect text and contact information on every card to generate new contacts for you.
 Over time, the AI improves accuracy so it just gets better the more you use it.